Description

 Example 1 Cooling valve control process (direct proportional control)

-Use PID to control an analog cooling valve in four-pipe air conditioning unit coil application: When cold water passes through the independent cooling coil, the cooling valve adjusts output proportionally according to the current temperature value and setpoint.
+Use PID to control an analog cooling valve in a four-pipe air conditioning unit coil application.
+When cold water passes through the independent cooling coil, the valve adjusts its output proportionally according to the current temperature and setpoint.

 Example 2 Heating valve control process (inverse proportional control)

-Use PID to control an analog heating valve in four-pipe air conditioning unit coil application: When hot water passes through the independent heating coil, the heating valve adjusts output counter-proportionally according to the current temperature value and setpoint.
+Use PID to control an analog heating valve in a four-pipe air conditioning unit coil application.
+When hot water passes through the independent heating coil, the valve adjusts its output counter-proportionally according to the current temperature and setpoint.

 Example 3 Humidifying process (inverse proportional control)